 I've always had a light to have on hand, my EDC (everyday carry) light that stays in my pants 24/7/365.
 This light has to be small, light, have multiple output/modes (brightness), take a rechargeable battery, and ideally have a reasonably long runtime and reasonable brightness.
 While some of these seem to conflict even 10-15 years ago when LED flashlights were fairly new these needs were fairly easily met within reason.
 I don't need 1200 lumens in my pocket all day.
 But boy is it fun.

-I won't go deep into the specs of the OLight Baton 3 but the quick rundown is it has .5L, 12L, 60L, 300L, and 1200L modes and will run over an hour and a half on High (300L), a day and a half on Low (12L), 20 days on Low (.5L).
+I won't go deep into the specs of the OLight Baton 3 but the quick rundown is it has .5L, 12L, 60L, 300L, and 1200L modes and will run for over an hour and a half on High (300L), seven and a half hours on Medium (60L), a day and a half on Low (12L), 20 days on Moon (.5L).
 So it can do it all in an even smaller, lighter package than the NDI at only 63x21mm and weighing in at only 53 grams.
 The Turbo mode is ridiculously hot and only runs for 90 seconds, but for those times when you need a quick burst of insane amounts of light, the Baton 3 can do it.
 And it can do that Turbo mode almost 5 full times which is just insane using a tiny RC123 battery.
 And all of this for about $65.
 If you want more specifications on the light they can be easily found on the internet.

 I won't get into measured light output, throw, exact light color, CRI, etc, as I don't have any equipment to measure such things but I will talk about some of the user interface and general things about the light.
 When researching the light I found a lot about the charging case (which I did not get) and how tough the light is (shot with a shotgun and still worked) but some of the nitty-gritty stuff seemed to be missing, so here's my take on it.